sarashamas/docs-calendar/docs/index.md

 # DHTMLX Event Calendar overview

 JavaScript **Event Calendar** is a modern web tool for efficient time-management and scheduling events.
 It perfectly works on both desktop and mobile platforms.
 This solution will help you to manage your schedule as well as plane new appointments by adding as much events as you need.
 It is also easy to reschedule all the events using drag-n-drop.
-The appropriate display modes will help to look through the events scheduled for a day, week or month.
+The appropriate display modes will help to look through the events scheduled for a day, week, month, year and agenda.

 ## Event Calendar structure